TwixmixyJanet/horiSEOn-accessibility-refactor/README.md

 - Updated from div to aside
 - Created a class for main content and aside content to make less calls in the CSS
 - Added intensely descriptive alt image information
-- removed a closing img tag and added closing / inside img tag
+- Removed a closing img tag and added closing / inside img tag
+- Created comments to denote changes made

 ### CSS: Consolidating & Reorganizing
+- Reorganized all of the selectors into groups and listed them according to proper order
+- Consolidated the main content and aside content selectors
+- Updated selectors to match the semantic elements
+- Created comments to illustrate sections of the selectors

 ### README.md

+Based this README off of the Good-README-Guide in our course content

 ### HoriSEOn | Social Solution Services - Website Brochure

+This website's utilization is to simplistically market the services of this company and it's ability to manage SEO, online reputation, and social media marketing.
+The company advertises that it can help with lead generation, brand awareness, and cost management.

 **this list may not be conclusive of all work accomplished in this challenge**